TylerLu/ContosoInsurance/Src/README.md

 ## Create Customer User Accounts ##

-User account creation is not completely automated yet in this sample.
-Therefore, there is a step you need to do to update  customer user accounts in the database so they can receive email.

 The customer user accounts used to sign into the mobile app are Microsoft Accounts.
 Each time you sign into the mobile app, the system checks to see if you have previously signed in with the Microsoft Account and proceeds like this:

 - If you **have not** signed in to the mobile app with the Microsoft Account before, the system creates records in the SQL databases associated with the account and uploads the customers sample vehicle images to blob storage.
 Then, the mobile app displays the vehicles page in the mobile app.